rickstaa/awesome-adsb/readme.md

 - [ADS-B Exchange](https://www.adsbexchange.com/) - A flight tracking company that offers high fidelity, stable, and secure flight tracking service.
 It was started by volunteers and flight enthusiasts but was recently acquired by [JETNET](https://www.jetnet.com/).
 - [PlaneFinder.net](https://planefinder.net) - A United Kingdom-based real-time flight tracking service shows global flight data like flight numbers, how fast an aircraft moves, elevation, and travel destination.
 - [AvDelphi](https://www.avdelphi.com) - An aviation data and services company that shows airframes, registrations, types, airports and flights, radar and nav points, and owner and flight histories.

+### Other

+- [Airframes.io](https://app.airframes.io/) - Airframes is an aircraft-related aggregation service that receives ACARS, VDL, HFDL, and SATCOM data from volunteers worldwide.
+It collaborates closely with ADS-B aggregators and works with ADS-B data internally.

 ## Software